hechadielhassania/hechadielhassania/README.md

 </br>
 - Hello, and welcome to my GitHub profile!
 My name is El Hassania Hechadi, and I am a Software Engineer with a passion for creating engaging and user-friendly web applications.

-- As a self-taught developer, I have taken the initiative to learn the latest technologies and techniques for creating dynamic and engaging user interfaces.

--  Through practice and experimentation, I have honed my skills in HTML, CSS, JavaScript, React, TypScript, MongoDB, WordPress and more...

 - My portfolio on GitHub reflects my dedication to constantly learning and improving as a Software Engineer.
 I am always on the lookout for new challenges that will push me out of my comfort zone and help me grow my skills.

 - My ultimate goal is to create innovative and user-friendly web applications that provide real value to users.